ESCOMP/mizuRoute/README.md

 # To get started
 1. Obtaining mizuRoute package.
 Just to use the tool, download the package by clicking “Download Zip” button on right column.

 2. Fortran compiler.
-We have successfully used the intel Fortran compiler (ifort), the GNU Fortran compiler (gfortran, version 4.8 or higher), and PGI fortran compiler (pgf90), the latter two of which are freely available.
 Since we do not use any compiler-specific extensions, mizuRoute should be complied with any Fortran compilers.
+We have successfully used the intel Fortran compiler (ifort), the GNU Fortran compiler (gfortran), and PGI fortran compiler (pgf90).
 If the user does not have a Fortran compiler, [gfortran](https://gcc.gnu.org/wiki/GFortran) can be installed for free.
 The easiest way is to use a package manager.
 Which package manager depends on your machine flavor.
+We tested with the following compilers:
+   - gfortran 8.3.0
+   - ifort 18.0.5
+   - pgi 19.3

 3. NetCDF libraries.
 [NetCDF](http://www.unidata.ucar.edu/software/netcdf/) or the Network Common Data Format, is a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
 All the mizuRoute I/Ol use NetCDF.
 The user needs to ensure that:
 NetCDF version 4.x is installed in the linux-like machine.